 Veterinarians use a scale to determine the severity of a tracheal collapse:

-• Weight: Dogs vulnerable to collapsed trachea increase their risk when they're overweight, as excess weight puts more pressure on the already-weak tracheal cartiladge.
+- Weight: Dogs vulnerable to collapsed trachea increase their risk when they're overweight, as excess weight puts more pressure on the already-weak tracheal cartilage.

-• Environment: Fumes, toxins, dust, and smoke irritate the trachea and make it work harder.
-The same is true for collar pulling over time, which is why dogs with collapsed trachea might wheeze when wearing a collar.
+- Environment: Fumes, toxins, dust, and smoke irritate the trachea and make it work harder.
+The same is true for collar pulling over time.

 Common Treatments for Collapsed Trachea

-• Prescription Drugs: Sedatives, opioids, antibiotics, analgesics, bronchdilators, anti-inflammatory drugs, and bronchodilators are prescribed based on the dog's causes & symptoms.
+- Prescription Drugs: Sedatives, opioids, antibiotics, analgesics, bronchodilators, anti-inflammatory drugs, and bronchodilators are prescribed based on the dog's causes and symptoms.

-• Cough Suppressants: Drugs, often opioids, are prescribed to reduce the frequency and severity of the dog's coughing to reduce their pain and discomfort.
+- Cough Suppressants: Drugs, often opioids, are prescribed to reduce the frequency and severity of coughing.

-• Natural Supplements: Different cartilage-supporting supplements like glucosamine, chondroitin, or green-lipped mussels can be used to attempt to ward off the progression of the disease.
+- Natural Supplements: Cartilage-supporting supplements like glucosamine, chondroitin, or green-lipped mussels may support the trachea.

 While veterinarian guidance and treatment is essential, there are some safe things you can do at home to improve your dog's quality of life and eliminate unnecessary harms to your dog's collapsed trachea.